Dual Eligible Medicare Medicaid

 • Rehabilitation services

-These services are designed to ensure the well-being and comfort of dual eligibles.
+These services will likely be designed to ensure the well-being and comfort of dual eligibles.

-Depending on the dual eligibility category, various Medicare Savings Programs serve as a safety net for beneficiaries by providing Medicare coverage and covering costs such as:
+Depending on the dual eligibility category, various Medicare Savings Programs may serve as a safety net for beneficiaries by providing Medicare coverage and potentially covering costs such as:

 • Medicare Part A and B premiums